 The ultimate realization of deferred tax assets is dependent on the generation of future taxable income during the periods in which temporary differences become deductible or when such net operating losses can be utilized.
 The Company considers projected future taxable income, the regulatory environment of the industry, and tax planning strategies in making this assessment.
-At present, the Company believes that it is more likely than not that the benefits from certain NOL carryforwards, will not all be fully realized.
-In recognition of this inherent risk, a valuation allowance was established for the partial value of the deferred tax asset.
+At present, the Company believes that it is more likely than not that the benefits from certain deferred tax asset carryforwards, will not all be fully realized.
+In recognition of this inherent risk, a valuation allowance was established for the partial value of the deferred tax asset, (principally related to research and development tax credits and allowance for doubtful accounts).